Emadkamali/sqlalchemy-challenge/README.md

 SQLite Database (Located at Resources/Hawaii.sqlite)

--Contains the necessary climate data for querying.
+- Contains the necessary climate data for querying.
 - Flask Application (File: sqlalchemy-challenge/app.py)

 Implements the endpoints specified above to interact with the database and retrieve relevant climate information.